batfish/batfish/README.md

 Batfish is structured as a validation service that may be hosted on your desktop or any remote machine.
 The service can be accessed via RESTful APIs using any client-side language.
 Java and Python clients are included in this repository.

-**Batfish does not require access to network devices.** It only needs off line configuration files, e.g., pulled from RANCID or template authoring tools.

 In the near future, we will host Batfish as a service in the cloud.
 If you'd like early access to it, drop us a line.

 ## What devices does Batfish support?